Diophantine approximation and the geometry of limit sets in Gromov hyperbolic metric spaces: Introduction

-Before stating our main results about Diophantine approximation, we present the Bishop-Jones theorem, a theorem which is crucial for understanding the geometry of the limit set of a Kleinian group, and its generalization to hyperbolic metric spaces.
+Before stating our main results about Diophantine approximation, we present the Bishop--Jones theorem, a theorem which is crucial for understanding the geometry of the limit set of a Kleinian group, and its generalization to hyperbolic metric spaces.

 \begin{theorem}[C. J. Bishop and P. W. Jones, \cite{BishopJones}] Fix $d\in\N$, and let $G$ be a nonelementary discrete subgroup of $\Isom(\H^{d + 1})$.
 Let $\delta$ be the Poincar\'e exponent of $G$, and let $\Lr$ and $\Lur$ be the radial and uniformly radial limit sets of $G$, respectively.
 Then